ISC-Project-Phoenix/design/software/ros/run_mgr.md

 ## Scoring Algorithm

-Scoring is archived by pointing a camera in gazebo towards a colored strip under the ground.
+Scoring is archived by pointing a camera in gazebo towards a colored strip in the sky.
 This colored strip represents the desirable area for the kart to be in.
 The run should lose points if the camera stops seeing this color.
 This camera is also used for finding the finish line to end runs.

+Using a colored strip like this is very convenient, since it can be created by simply masking a track image in photoshop.

 In detail:
 - Start run with score of 1000